 • Never act in a way that may show a lack of respect for the Dojo, Sensei, or other Karate-ka.

-• Every student must have a valid licence registration which is registered with the England Karate Do Federation and renewed yearly.
+• Every student must have a valid licence registration which is registered with the English Karate Federation and renewed yearly.

 • Grading will be allowed at the discretion of the Instructors.